Active label cleaning for improved dataset quality under resource constraints: Results

 \subsection{Label cleaning can be done in a resource-effective manner.}

-In \cref{tab:classification_bald}, we also observe that sample ranking methods (selectors) can influence the outcome of label cleaning efforts in terms of predictive accuracy (see rows 1--3).
-To further investigate the impact of selector types, we carried out label cleaning simulations (see \cref{fig:simulation_results}) on both CIFAR10H and \NoisyCXR\ datasets for initial noise rates of $\eta=15\%$ and $12.7\%$, respectively.
+In \cref{tab:classification_bald}, we also observe that sample ranking methods (selectors) can influence the outcome of label cleaning efforts in terms of predictive accuracy (see rows 1~vs~3 and rows 4~vs~5).
+To further investigate the impact of selector types, we carried out label cleaning simulations (see \cref{fig:simulation_results}) on both CIFAR10H and NoisyCXR\ datasets for initial noise rates of $\eta=15\%$ and $12.7\%$, respectively.
 The methods are compared quantitatively regarding fraction of corrected labels (i.e.\ reduction in noise rate) for varying number of re-annotations.
 Additionally, the sample ranking is visually illustrated in \cref{fig:cifar10h_ranked_samples} along with the predicted label correctness and ambiguity scores.

 It is apparent that, for a fixed improvement in number of corrected labels, all proposed selectors require much fewer re-annotations than random.
-For instance, the vanilla selector can reach 90\% correct labels with 3$\times$ (\NoisyCXR) or 2.5$\times$ (CIFAR10H) fewer re-annotations than random.
+For instance, the vanilla selector can reach 90\% correct labels with 3$\times$ (NoisyCXR) or 2.5$\times$ (CIFAR10H) fewer re-annotations than random.
 More specifically, we can see that noise-robust learning (here, co-teaching) benefits selection algorithms in prioritising noisy labels.
 Additionally, SSL yields further performance improvements by learning generic semantic representations without requiring labels, which in principle reduces chances of memorising noise.
 In that regard, it is a complementary feature to traditional noise-robust learning approaches as long as there is enough data for training.
-In particular, SSL pre-training yields improved noisy sample detection on \NoisyCXR\ dataset in comparison to initialisation from scratch or pre-trained ImageNet weights. \Cref{fig:failure_cxr} exemplifies clear noisy and difficult cases for \NoisyCXR.
+In particular, SSL pre-training yields improved noisy sample detection on NoisyCXR\ dataset in comparison to initialisation from scratch or pre-trained ImageNet weights. \Cref{fig:failure_cxr} exemplifies clear noisy and difficult cases for NoisyCXR.
+We observed that the entropy term in \cref{eqn:scoring_fn} has had a smaller effect on the cleaning performance with NoisyCXR---which we hypothesise may be related to its binary labels---thus was not included in the simulation in \cref{fig:simulation_results}a.